marcusolsson/obsidian-plugin-docs/docs/settings.md

 ## Create a settings definition

-First, we need to create a definition, `ExamplePluginSettings`, for what settings we'd like the user to be able to configure.
-While the plugin is enabled, we can access the settings from the `settings` member variable.
+First, you need to create a definition, `ExamplePluginSettings`, for what settings you want the user to be able to configure.
+While the plugin is enabled, you can access the settings from the `settings` member variable.

 ```ts
 interface ExamplePluginSettings {